Ronald R. Van Stockum: Early career

 Van Stockum was then transferred from the Wasp and was assigned to Camp Lejeune, North Carolina, where, having been promoted to the rank of Major, he formed the Heavy Weapons Company, Company D, 1st Battalion, 21st Marines under lieutenant colonel Ernest W. Fry Jr. The Wasp left for the Southwest Pacific shortly thereafter and was sunk off Guadalcanal on September 15, 1942.
 His relief, Captain John Kennedy, was lost in the sinking.

 His battalion was ordered to San Diego, California, in July 1942 and Van Stockum assumed duty as battalion's executive officer.
 His unit was ordered to the Pacific Area in early 1943 and arrived to Auckland, New Zealand on February 20.
 Van Stockum participated in the intensive training on Guadalcanal until November 1943, when he sailed for forthcoming campaign – Bougainville Island, North Solomon Islands.

 Van Stockum participated in the amphibious landing on Cape Torokina on November 6 and spent almost two months in rain and mud conditions.
 He also took part in the battle of Hellzapoppin Ridge at the beginning of December 1943 and except for the several front-line inspections, he spent a night in a foxhole.
 Van Stockum later assumed additional responsibility as commander of Battalion's Weapons company and remained on Bougainville until January 9, 1944, when 21st Regiment was ordered back to Guadalcanal.
 Van Stockum was decorated with the Bronze Star Medal with Combat "V" for his service on Bougainville.

 Following the period of training, Van Stockum sailed with 1st Battalion to Guam on July 21, 1944, and went ashore with first waves of troops on Asan Beach.
-During a vicious Japanese counter attack the night of July 25–26, he proceeded alone to the front lines located at the top of a cliff.
+During a vicious Japanese counterattack the night of July 25–26, he proceeded alone to the front lines located at the top of a cliff.
 Here he reported by radio that the front lines had held even though the Japanese had infiltrated and passed down the valleys to attack the rear installations.

 After this campaign, he was promoted to the rank of lieutenant colonel and assumed command of 1st Battalion, 3rd Marines under Colonel James A. Stuart.
 He subsequently spent several months on Guam with mopping-up operations against scattered Japanese soldiers.
 His battalion was scheduled to take part in the battle of Iwo Jima in February 1945, but remained in floating reserve off shore, in position where he observed the famous incident of the US flag being raised on Mt.
 Suribachi on February 23, 1945.